vigneshmdm/Streaming-Arithmetic-Modules-in-Verilog/README.md

 • **Array of MACs (`array.sv`)**
   Implements an array of parallel MAC modules using parameterized generation.
 Each MAC instance operates independently on its own input streams.

-> Disclaimer: Please note that certain submodules used during development are **copyrighted by the University of Waterloo** and will **not be posted in this repository** in compliance with academic integrity and copyright policies.
+_Disclaimer: Please note that certain submodules used during development are **copyrighted by the University of Waterloo** and will **not be posted in this repository** in compliance with academic integrity and copyright policies_